The Poitou

 Savin sur Gartempe (86).
 UNESCO world heritage site, a

-romanesque abbey church with a remarkable collection of mediaeval
+romanesque abbey church with a remarkable collection of medieval

 frescoes.